Glossary of research terms

 Conflict of Interest in Research Committee (COIC)

-A standing committee of the university composed of faculty, administrative personnel and ex-officio members, and convened with an appointed chair under the authority of the Vice President for Research and Innovation (VPRI).
-The COIC is charged with: evaluating investigators’ financial interest reports within the context of specific proposals and research protocols referred by the COI in research program; determining whether reported interests rise to the level of COI or CI; developing a resolution, including the recommendation of a management plan, as appropriate; problem solving about management plan adherence; and advising on COI policy and process issues.
-See VCU’s Conflict of Interest in Research Policy.
+A standing committee of the university composed of faculty, administrative personnel, and ex-officio members and convened with an appointed chair under the authority of the vice president for research and innovation (VPRI).
+The COIC is charged with: evaluating investigators’ financial interest reports within the context of specific proposals and research protocols referred by the COI in Research Program; determining whether reported interests rise to the level of COI or CI; developing a resolution, including the recommendation of a management plan, as appropriate; problem solving about management plan adherence; and advising on COI policy and process issues.
+See VCU’s Conflicts of Interest in Research Policy.

 Conflict of Interest (COI) investigator